 “Credit score” is a phrase you might occasionally think about.
 Maybe worry about.
 But do you understand it?

-I wasn’t really bothered about my credit score until a decade or so ago when I had to apply for a mortgage.
+I wasn’t really bothered about my credit score or credit report until a decade or so ago when I had to apply for a mortgage.
 Only then did I realise just how important it can be.

 Fortunately, it was all ok and I got my mortgage.
 In the years since I’ve kept track – and that’s something you should do to even if you’re not going to buy a house.